-- Q: Thank you for that explanation.
-I next want to address how the proposed mutual holding company conversion would help AFMIC to respond to the marketplace and mitigate or eliminate the challenges you've just described.
-Let's address each challenge in turn. - A: Sure. - Q: Let's start with the first challenge, about new products and diluting mutuality; can you tell me how the proposed conversion would address this challenge? - A: The American Family group of companies have developed new "Advance" product designs for property casualty products that have more powerful underwriting tools and state-of-the-art features.
-However, because of state regulations, AFMIC cannot sell these policies unless it stops selling and renewing its existing "Classic" products.
-In order to make the new Advance products available to new and existing policyholders while continuing to offer AFMIC policyholders the opportunity to renew their Classic policies if they desire to do so, the American Family group of companies has elected to underwrite the new generation of Advance policies through stock insurance company subsidiaries of AFMIC (specifically, American Family Insurance Company and American Standard Insurance Company of Ohio).
+Q: Thank you for that explanation.
+I next want to address how the proposed mutual holding company conversion would help SIAMCO to respond to the marketplace and mitigate or eliminate the challenges you've just described.
+Let's address each challenge in turn.

+A: Sure.

+Q: Let's start with the first challenge, about new products and diluting mutuality; can you tell me how the proposed conversion would address this challenge?

+A: Over time, the Sentry group of companies have written a large and growing variety of insurance policies, many of which have, for practical or regulatory reasons, been issued from stock insurance company subsidiaries, which are, specifically, Dairyland Insurance Company, Middlesex Insurance Company, Patriot General Insurance Company, Peak Property and Casualty Insurance Corporation, Sentry Casualty Company, Sentry Select Insurance Company, and Viking Insurance Company of Wisconsin.

-As a mutual insurance company, AFMIC has a singular focus on the interests of its policyholders both as its insureds and as its owners.
-AFMIC's management team and Board of Directors believe that this is a source of strength, and have no desire or intention to move away from AFMIC's status as a mutual insurance company owned by its policyholders.
-However, over time, it is anticipated that the number of persons insured under the Advance products will increase in relation to the number insured under the Classic products.
+As a mutual insurance company, SIAMCO has a singular focus on the interests of its policyholders.
+SIAMCO's management team and Board of Directors believe that this is a source of strength, and have no desire or intention to move away from SIAMCO's status as a mutual insurance company.
 Wisconsin law permits policyholders of downstream stock insurers to be admitted as members of a mutual holding company.
-Restructuring as a mutual holding company is therefore a means for AFMIC to continue to expand its product offerings and implement new underwriting methodologies through stock subsidiaries, while continuing its 90-year tradition of extending mutual company member status to the purchasers of American Family-branded property casualty products sold through American Family agents.
+Restructuring as a mutual holding company is therefore a means for SIAMCO to continue to expand its product offerings and implement new underwriting methodologies through stock subsidiaries, while continuing its 116-year tradition of extending mutual company member status to the purchasers of Sentry-branded property casualty products.

-- Q: Moving to the second challenge, how would the proposed conversion help AFMIC acquire and grow ancillary and non-insurance subsidiaries? - A: AFMIC's growth strategy includes investing in and/or acquiring non-insurance companies that are developing technologies that can provide synergistic benefits, such as preventing accidents, property damage, or theft and saving lives, to its property casualty customers.
-However, under Wisconsin law, AFMIC is subject to limits on the amount it can invest in ancillary and non-insurance subsidiaries.
-AFMIC's proposed new mutual holding company would be able to use its intermediate stock holding company to acquire and grow ancillary or non-insurance entities without being subjected to the regulatory restrictions that currently limit AFMIC's ability to take advantage of these strategic opportunities.
-To the extent policyholders obtain access to the new technologies being developed by these companies, this would have the salutary side effect of also reducing claims and costs for the American Family group of insurance companies.
-Any distributions to the intermediate stock holding company from the stock insurer into which AFMIC is converted in the proposed conversion (which I'll call "Converted AFMIC") or its insurance company subsidiaries would remain subject to regulatory scrutiny, including rules regarding extraordinary dividends, and to independent review by industry rating agencies.
+Q: Moving to the second challenge, how would the proposed conversion help SIAMCO acquire and grow ancillary and non-insurance subsidiaries?

+A: Under Wisconsin law, SIAMCO is subject to limits on the amount it can invest in ancillary and non-insurance subsidiaries.
+SIAMCO's proposed new mutual holding company would be able to use its intermediate stock holding company to acquire and grow ancillary or non-insurance entities without being subjected to the regulatory restrictions that currently limit SIAMCO's ability to take advantage of these strategic opportunities.
+Any distributions to the intermediate stock holding company from the stock insurer into which SIAMCO is converted in the proposed conversion (which I'll call "Converted SIAMCO") or its insurance company subsidiaries would remain subject to regulatory scrutiny, including rules regarding extraordinary dividends, and to independent review by industry rating agencies.

-Q: Next, how would the proposed conversion help AFMIC grow its business through mergers or acquisitions?
+Q: Next, how would the proposed conversion help SIAMCO grow its business through mergers or acquisitions?

-A: AFMIC's mutual insurance company structure makes mergers with other mutual insurers more challenging and less advantageous than they would be under a mutual holding company structure.
+A: SIAMCO's mutual insurance company structure makes mergers with other mutual insurers more challenging and less advantageous than they would be under a mutual holding company structure.
 A mutual holding company has a broader range of options for pursuing acquisitions that preserve the separate identity, licenses, brand, and goodwill of other mutual insurers being acquired.
 Specifically, a mutual holding company can acquire mutual insurance companies through a sponsored conversion whereby the acquired mutual insurance company's policyholders become members of the acquiring mutual holding company.
 This results in the converted mutual insurance company becoming a stock subsidiary, while retaining its identity, licenses, brand, and goodwill.
-This is in addition to the ability to acquire stock insurers as subsidiaries, which AFMIC already has, and has exercised.
+This is in addition to the ability to acquire stock insurers as subsidiaries, which SIAMCO already has, and has exercised.
 Additionally, two existing mutual holding companies can merge, without affecting the identity of downstream insurance companies in either entity.
-Sponsored conversions and mutual holding company mergers are not available to AFMIC as a mutual insurance company, but will be available after the proposed conversion.
+Sponsored conversions and mutual holding company mergers are not available to SIAMCO as a mutual insurance company, but will be available after the proposed conversion.